steveiliop56/tinyauth/README.md

 <br />

-Tinyauth is a simple authentication middleware that adds simple username/password login or OAuth with Google, Github and any generic OAuth provider to all of your docker apps.
-It is made for traefik but it can be extended to work with all reverse proxies like caddy and nginx.
+Tinyauth is a simple authentication middleware that adds simple username/password login or OAuth with Google, Github and any generic provider to all of your docker apps.
+It is designed for traefik but it can be extended to work with all reverse proxies like caddy and nginx.

 ![Login](assets/screenshot.png)